shimanopower/MothersDay/README.md

     let particleEmitter = CAEmitterLayer()

-To create the indvidual piece of confetti we are going to call a seperate method that takes a parameter of UIColor and returns a CAEmitterCell:
+To create the individual piece of confetti we are going to call a separate method that takes a parameter of UIColor and returns a CAEmitterCell:

     func makeEmitterCell(color: UIColor) -> CAEmitterCell {
         let cell = CAEmitterCell()